Everything You Need to Know About a Discount Agent

 Service Comparison Between Traditional & Discounted Agents

-To better understand the value of having a full-service agent, here are some of the most common services provided and how they compare to a discount broker or agent.
+To better understand the value of having a full-service agent, here are some of the most common professional services provided and how they compare to a discount real estate brokerage or agent.
+Discount brokerages may structure their services and fees differently from traditional agents, which can affect the level of support you receive.

 ServiceTraditional AgentDiscount Broker